Writing Programs

 Verify Constraints

-Before to generate a proof (that can take some time) you can verify that all the constraints are satisfied:
+Before generating a proof (which can take some time), you can verify that all constraints are satisfied:

 cargo-zisk verify-constraints -e target/riscv64ima-polygon-ziskos-elf/release/sha_hasher -i build/input.bin -w $HOME/.zisk/bin/libzisk_witness.so -k $HOME/.zisk/provingKey